kumu/docs/overview/billing.md

 To remove private projects from the monthly bill in a Basic workspace, you can use the [project admin menu](/guides/project-admin.html) to delete the project, transfer it, or make it public.
 In a Pro workspace, you can do the same, but you also have the option to [archive](/guides/archiving-projects.html) the project.

-When your bill is increased or decreased during a billing cycle, Kumu's billing system **prorates** the final charge based on the amount of time left in your cycle, and incorporates the proration into the next bill.
+When your bill is increased or decreased during a billing cycle, Kumu's billing system automatically **prorates** the final charge based on the amount of time left in your cycle, and incorporates the proration into the next bill.

 #### Annual billing